RULE 1: RULES

 A majority vote of the Commissioners elected and serving shall be necessary to adopt the Budget Resolution.

-The Board Budget Committee (which shall also serve as the statutory Finance Committee), and/or the Administrator/Controller, shall hold hearings with elected officials and department heads, regarding the following year's budgets and the Administrator/Controller, in consultation with the Board Budget Committee, shall submit a proposed County Budget to the Board by the first Thursday in December.
-The final budget shall be passed by the Board by the Third Thursday of December.
+The Board Budget Committee and/or the Administrator/Controller, shall hold hearings with elected officials and department heads, regarding the following year's budgets and the Administrator/Controller, in consultation with the Board Budget Committee, shall submit a proposed County Budget to the Board no later than the first Thursday in December.
+The final budget shall be passed by the Board no later than the Third Thursday of December.

 RULE 14: ORDINANCES